Skip to content

 }'

-# Update just the seed
+# Just the seed

 curl -X POST http://localhost:9090/api/v1/recall/default \